sekoyo/universal-react/README.md

 - No other templating engines - React from root down
 - 404 and redirect handling

+As you're more than likely to want to style your app you can also import scss (see `App.js`).
+It's easy to add css, less, or whatever you like using a webpack loader.

 ## Install & run

 ```
 npm i && npm start
 ```

+Go to `http://localhost:3000/users` to see isomorphic data fetching.

 ## Adding routes